-The general rule for employees’ expenses: expenses that are deductible where some or all of the duties are performed outside the UK: deductions from earnings charged on remittance: chargeable overseas earnings
+The general rule for employees: expenses: expenses that are deductible where some or all of the duties are performed outside the UK: deductions from earnings charged on remittance: chargeable overseas earnings

 Section 22 charges the full amount of ‘chargeable overseas earnings’ remitted to the United Kingdom in the tax year.
 The section applies to general earnings for a tax year in which:

-- the employee is resident and ordinarily resident but not domiciled in the United Kingdom,
+- the employee is resident and ordinarily resident but not domiciled in the United Kingdom

-- the employment is with a “foreign employer” (see EIM40031) and
+- the employment is with a “foreign employer” (see EIM40031)

-EIM40102 for further guidance.
+See EIM40102 for further guidance.

-Example EIM31771 shows how to calculate chargeable overseas earnings where Step 2 applies.
+Example EIM31771 shows how to calculate chargeable overseas earnings where step 2 applies.